bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/add-to-cart-url.md

 ## Adding multiple products

 The `sku` and `product_id` parameters accept a single value; you can only use the first value of a comma-separated list of values.
-In other words, only one product can be added for each request made to an add to cart URL; however, it's possible to combine several HTTP requests into a single button click using front-end JavaScript.
+In other words, only one product can be added for each request made to an add to cart URL.
+However, it's possible to combine several HTTP requests into a single button click using front-end JavaScript, as long as your code waits to receive the response of your first request before it makes a second.

-The following gives a very basic example:
+The following gives a very basic example using jQuery.
+You can also use async/await syntax to make a series of calls from within a `for` loop.

 ```html